kytos/.github/PULL_REQUEST_TEMPLATE.md

 2. Fill in all sections of the template.
 3. Click "Create pull request"

+Note: If you are creating a big pull request consider to breaking it in more PRs.
+If you don't know whether it's a big pull request feel free to as us in our channel in slack.

 # Pull Request Template

 ### :octocat: Are you working in some issue?
 Identify the issue!